Justine Triet: 2023–present: Anatomy of a Fall and acclaim

 In 2023, her courtroom thriller Anatomy of a Fall was presented at the 2023 Cannes Film Festival, where it won the Palme d'Or, making Triet the third female director to win the award.
 She also won two Golden Globe Awards for Best Screenplay and Best Foreign Language Film.
-In 2024, Triet became the first female French filmmaker and the eighth female director to be nominated for the Academy Award for Best Director for Anatomy of a Fall, also winning the Academy Award for Best Original Screenplay, with the film receiving a total of 5 nominations, including Best Picture.
+In 2024, Triet became the first female French filmmaker and the eighth female director to be nominated for the Academy Award for Best Director for Anatomy of a Fall, also winning the Academy Award for Best Original Screenplay (making her the first French woman to win it), with the film receiving a total of 5 nominations, including Best Picture.
 Triet also won a BAFTA Award for Best Original Screenplay and was nominated for Best Director and Best Film Not in the English Language for Anatomy of a Fall, which received 7 nominations in total, including Best Film.
 Triet also won three César Awards for Best Film, Best Director and Best Original Screenplay for Anatomy of a Fall, which won a total of 6 awards at the 2024 César Awards.